DeshondaHolmes/FoodMenu/README.md

 # FoodMenu

-A webiste that allows a user to select a category from a food menu
+A website that allows a user to select a category from a food menu